 - Compression.
 Lightly wrap your knee in an elastic bandage, and leave a hole around the kneecap.
 This will help with swelling.

 - Elevation.
 Rest with your knee raised above your heart as often as you can.

 Over-the-counter pain relievers, special shoe inserts, and exercises to strengthen the muscles in your legs also can help.

 There's no cure for arthritis.
 You can, though, do some things to help with the pain and make getting around easier.
 Your doctor might suggest physical therapy to strengthen the muscles in your leg and make you more flexible.
 Putting heat or ice on your knee or wearing bandages to support it may also help.
 You can take over-the-counter pain relievers, or your doctor might prescribe stronger medications such as steroids or non-steroidal anti-inflammatories (NSAIDs), to ease inflammation and pain.

 Lifestyle changes like losing weight, climbing the stairs less, and swimming or cycling also can help your knees.

-If nothing else works, your doctor may talk with you about knee surgery.
+If nothing else works, your doctor may talk with you about possible steroid injections in the knee or knee surgery.